 This was to show that good, carefully adapted stories may help sound development, and typically go along with use and development of artistic and playful aspects of the human being.
 One result of a careful, balanced education is building a knowledge base for the future and present.
 Good stories can help that.
 And that is far from all they can do: the psychologist Jerome Bruner speaks for story-telling as a great means of learning and building cultural ways.
 He writes in The Culture of Education:

 There appear to be two broad ways in which human beings organize and manage their knowledge of the world, indeed structure even their immediate experience: one seems more specialized for treating of physical "things," the other for treating of people and their plights.
 These are conventionally known as logical scientfic thinking and narrative thinking . . .
 They have varied modes of expression in different cultures, which also cultivate them differently.
 (1996:39-40)

-Good ideas that undermine a culture and people also, are they truly good and fine.
-To find out, check where the money goes, who profit from placing Sachen und Dinge between and among humans, with Maskinismus and humans adapting to it too.
+To find out of things firsthand, check where the money goes, who profit from placing Sachen und Dinge between and among humans, and humans adapting to it too.

 Fine ideas - who are they fine for, eventually?